JAGVU09/environmental_monitoring_dashboard/README.md

 Pivoted longer: Used pivot_longer(cols = starts_with('Site Location'), values_drop_na = TRUE) and got the output I was looking for.
 Dropped the unnecessary columns and renamed them.

 I'll need to figure out how to group by the sample site and date, and count the number of ID's this way to make the graphs I want to show up when clicking on a sample site.

+5/28/2022
+Working on grouping and counting the microbes by sample site.
+I don't think I'm getting the aggregation to work properly.
+Counts are kind of low.

+I have data for Viable microbial, but don't have non-viable. it may be worth generating data for illustrative purposes.
+Veronica recommends holding off on this.

+5/31/2022
+Noticed that there was also a problem with my date column having NAs, which was a result of the import. fixed in a similar way to how I fixed the issue with NAs in the MID Number column.
+Inspected other columns that this also was an issue and I think the only other one is Colony morphology which is now fixed.

+Tonight I'll be working on a similar group by to what I did last time but adding in a the date.
+I'll have to add another column to convert the dates to Qs for quarterly reports and then group the ID column with the Quarters columns.

+Id like to also do some work on my map.
+I think I can quickly figure out how to add a min and max zoom level for my floorplans.
+Also try to figure out how to get a higher quality version of the floorplan.

+Would also be worth spending some time getting a list of all of the sites since that will probably be a tedious